ont-app/igraph/README.md

 See also the `subClassOf*` examples in the discussion below describing the of the `Graph` type.

+###### Composition of traversal functions (`traversal-comp`)

+Composition functions are composable with a 'short form' and a 'long form'.

+####### Short form composition

+Short-form composition can be used when the traversal function meets the followin criteria:
+- None of the component functions manipulate the traversal context
+- Each component function accumulates a sequential value suitable to serve as the initual queue of the component function that follows it.

+Such functions can be called as simple vector:
+`(traversal-comp [(maybe-traverse :rdf/type) (transitive-closure :rdfs/subClassOf)])`
+Is equivalent to the SPARQL property path `a?/rdfs:subClassOf*`

+####### Long form composition

+In cases where one wants to compose traversal function that cannot meet the criteria above, then instead of passing to `traversal-comp` in a vector of traversal functions, one passes in a map with the following keys:
+`{ :path  [:traversal-name-1 :traversal-name-2...]
+   :default-fn <traversal-fn-generator>
+   :traversal-name-1 {:fn <traversal-fn>
+                      :doc <docstring>
+                      :into <initial accumulator> (default [])
+                      :local-context <context> (default {})
+                      :update-global-context <update-fn> (default nil)
+                      }
+   traversal-name-2 ...
+   ...
+ }
+ `
+These parameters allow you to as much control as you need over the various traversal contexts in play, and making sure that the output values from one traversal feed appropriately into the initial queue of the next traversal.

+But most of the time, the short form is all that's needed.
+See the docstring of `traversal-comp` for more on the long form.

 #### Multimethods to add/remove from graph
 There are multi-methods defined `add-to-graph` and `remove-from-graph`, dispatched on `triples-format`